Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Threat Model and Bug Oracle

 { \tangSide{R12} In the threat model, an attacker controls one or few nodes to join an Ethereum network, discovers and neighbors critical nodes (e.g., top validators, backends of an RPC Service, MEV searcher) if necessary, and sends crafted adversarial transactions to their neighbors.
 The attacker in this work has the same networking capacity as in DETER~\cite{DBLP:conf/ccs/LiWT21}.

-The attacker's goal is to disable the mempools on the critical or all nodes in an Etheurem network and cause damage such as dropped transactions in block inclusion, produced blocks of low or zero (Gas) utilization, and disabled other downstream services.
+The attacker's goal is to disable the mempools on the critical nodes or all nodes in an Etheurem network and cause damage such as deployed or dropped transactions in block inclusion, produced blocks of low or zero (Gas) utilization, and disabled other downstream services like MEV searchers.
 In practice, this damage is beneficial to competing block validators, MEV searchers, and RPC services.
 Besides, the attacker aims to cause this damage at asymmetrically low costs, as will be described. }

 \ignore{ In the threat model, an attacker controls one or a few nodes joining a target Ethereum network.
 The attacker's goal is to disable some critical functions in the entire network, including the block production (or mining) and relay of submitted transactions through RPC services.
 Specifically, in either case of disabling network-wide block production or RPC Service, a successful ADAMS attack can result in the blockchain appended with empty blocks.